secinthenet/crypto-guide/README.md

 - [Copay](https://github.com/bitpay/copay): TODO
 - [Samourai Android Wallet](https://github.com/Samourai-Wallet/samourai-wallet-android)
 - [Parity Signer](https://github.com/paritytech/parity-signer): Android and iOS
-  app for using an offline smartphone as a hardware wallet.
+  app for using an offline smartphone as a hardware wallet for Ethereum and Substrate based chains (like Polkadot).

 ### Wallets: hardware